meghrathod/networks-markov-sim/README.md

 # NR Simulator

-> This is a simulator for analysis of Handover mechanism in a wireless system with 5G NR(New Radio) technology and 4G
+> This is a simulator for performance analysis of the Handover mechanism in a wireless system with 5G NR(New Radio) technology and 4G
 > LTE (Long Term Evolution Technology)

 ## Table of Contents